 These are my personal recommendations from my years of running

-The first place I'd start if you are very new and are not sure you want to make a go of it is
+If you are very new and are not sure you want to make a go of it, start with

 Etsy.
-Etsy is "a place to buy and sell all things handmade"--it really is
+Etsy is "a place to buy and sell all things handmade"--it is

 a great deal because all your products get put into their catalog so people can search and find them.
-For someone starting out online,
+This helps you get a head start on marketing.

 More marketplace websites like Etsy: